franciscop/react-test/Contributing.md

 [**A Step by Step Guide to Making Your First GitHub Contribution**](https://codeburst.io/a-step-by-step-guide-to-making-your-first-github-contribution-5302260a2940).

-Once you have the repository locally and inside the repo folder with the terminal, you can install and test it with node.js/npm:
+Once you have the repository in your computer, access the folder from your terminal and finish the installation with Node.js:

 1. Install the dependencies: `npm install`
 1. Start watching the tests `npm start`